iasiu/DevsData/README.md

 # Magic Events

-Simple app with api for event reservation
+Simple app and api for event reservation.

 ## Requirements